-We were reminded of the extreme pressures serious athletes face in competition when Naomi Osaka withdrew from the French Open this year.
+Naomi Osaka’s withdrawal from the French Open in 2021 reminded us of the extreme pressures serious athletes face in competition.
 She indicated her mental anguish was too much, and we were shocked that she would forgo her great opportunity to become a champion.

 Then Simone Biles, who had captured the hearts of Americans in the 2016 Olympics, decided to drop out of the 2021 Olympics due to mental pressures.
 She was expected to do nothing less than bring home gold medals.
 Talk about pressure!